Get Ready for Gutenberg, WordPress 5.0

 Want to try Gutenberg but not activate site wide?

 And then if you upgrade to WordPress 5.0 but change your mind?
-There are options – you can use the Gutenberg Ramp or Disable Gutenberg plugin to remove all instances of Gutenberg EXCEPT on a page or post you specify.
+There are options – you can use the Disable Gutenberg plugin to remove all instances of Gutenberg EXCEPT on a page or post you specify.
 And if you upgrade and have problems, you can also revert to using the traditional editor via the Classic Editor plugin.

 You can completely disable Gutenberg by checking the box as well as remove the nagging notice you will get to Try Gutenberg.
 If you select the disable Gutenberg everywhere option – no other options will appear.